alchehrm@gmail.com

 Conclusion: Vayipach B'apav

-Rabbi Ehrman concludes by analyzing the pasuk in Bereishis: "Vayipach b'apav nishmas chayim" (And He blew into his nostrils the soul of life).
+Rabbi Ehrman concludes by analyzing the pasuk in Bereishis: “Vayipach b’apav nishmas chayim vayehi ha-adam li-nefesh chaya“ (And He blew into his nostrils the soul of life and man became a living soul).
 It is through the insertion of this Neshama—the unifying point of the Hei—that man becomes a nefesh chaya (a living being).
-Without the Neshamathe spiritual and physical would remain disparate and functionally disconnected.
-The Neshama is the mechanism that allows the abstract Sechel and Middos to manifest concretely within the human body, turning potential existence into a tangible reality that one can say "Hei lach" (here it is) to.
+Without the Neshama, the spiritual and physical would remain disparate and functionally disconnected.
+The Neshama is the mechanism that allows the abstract Sechel and Middos to manifest concretely within the human body, turning potential existence into a tangible reality where we can say “Hei lach” (here it is).
+So through the Nishmas Chaim, man can connect his Yechida to the Ruach, enabling speech [Nefesh Chaya=Ruach Mimalela-Speech].
+Also, the Neshama connects the Nefesh to the Chaya.